These brain food recipes feature ingredients that supply your brain with essential nutrients most diets lack. Now you can make any meal brain-healthy.

 salmon, eggs, avocado oil

-Almost all vegetables are excellent foods for the brain.
+Almost all vegetables are brimming with antioxidants and other phytonutrients that make them excellent foods for the brain.

-But a few standouts include green leafy vegetables, colorful root vegetables, peppers of all kinds, and avocado (technically a fruit).
+But a few standouts include green leafy vegetables, colorful root vegetables, peppers of all kinds, and avocado (which is technically a fruit).

-The experts recommend eating 9 servings of fruit and vegetables per day, but that’s not always easy.
+The experts recommend eating 9 servings of fruit and vegetables per day.
 (2)

 It’s tempting to steam some broccoli or throw some lettuce in a bowl to try meeting the quota, but that gets boring.